 - Service in armed forces.

-When I wrote my own obituary I took a day or so to think about my life and to really consider what had been important to me.
+When I wrote my own obituary I took a day or so to think about my life and consider what had been important to me.
 Once I had collected my thoughts it only took about 30 minutes to write it.
 Now every couple of years I update my obituary and I keep it with my Will and other papers that my children will need.

 I don’t think it is morbid or unhealthy to look to the future and plan for your own death.